PDAL/PDAL/doc/apps/pipeline.rst

     --progress                Name of file or FIFO to which stages should write progress information.
 The file/FIFO must exist.
 PDAL will not create the progress file.
-    --stdin, -s               Read pipeline from standard input
+    --stdin, -s               Read pipeline from standard input --metadata                Name of file to which metadata should be written.

 .. note::